byuflowlab/Xfoil.jl/docs/src/guide.md

 nothing #hide
 ```

+Note that since XFOIL was not originally designed for sensitivity analysis, there is a
+distinct possibility that sensitivities may be non-physical.
+We therefore always recommend
+checking that computed sensitivities are realistic.

 ### Automated Angle of Attack Sweep

 For performing angle of attack sweeps, the function [`alpha_sweep`](@ref) may also be used.